"The plan was — 20s: make money; 30s: have family; and 40s: run for something and do politics."

 But Sillings was careful to note what sits beneath the bluntness: "It's evident from all interactions with Michael that he cares a lot."

-"I like to imagine that you have an extremely limited number of CEO cards and you should use them sparingly because it costs you credibility," Seibel explained in a leadership interview.
-He doesn't tell founders what to do because it's satisfying.
-He tells them because the alternative — letting them waste months on a bad idea out of politeness — is worse.
+"I like to imagine that you have an extremely limited number of CEO cards and you should use them sparingly because it costs you credibility," he explained in a leadership interview.
+He budgets directness the way other people budget capital.
+Each blunt sentence is a withdrawal from a finite account, so it has to be the right sentence.

 "There are oppressive processes, and there are inclusive processes," he said.
 "By not having any process they still have an oppressive process."
-The absence of standards isn't freedom.
-It's chaos that favors whoever is loudest.
+Without a standard, the founder who already has Stanford friends, a wealthy family, and a network of YC alumni wins by default.
+The standard, applied evenly, is what gives the kid in East Brunswick a shot.

 What is Michael Seibel's Personality Type?